oh-lang/oh/wishlist.md

 to pass by value as well; see [passing by reference or by value](#pass-by-reference-or-pass-by-value).
 However, to avoid most surprises, by default arguments are passed by *readonly* reference.
 See [passing by reference gotchas](#passing-by-reference-gotchas)) for the edge cases.
+We make pass-by-constant-reference the default because we don't want to require using `:` when calling a method like `count(Container:)`, i.e., to grab the number of elements in a container without making a copy of the container.

 In oh-lang, determining the number of elements in a container uses the same method name for all container types; `count(Container)` or `Container count()`,